Subscribe to get Updates

 Decolonizing genocide

 The MMIWG record shows, especially, that we have to think of “colonial genocide” as exceptional from “Holocaust genocide.”
 It is a genocide taking place everywhere and all the time.
-It is a genocide that is at the least a good deal the result of sluggish warfare of cultural attrition than it is made of massacres.
+It is a genocide that is at least a good deal the result of the sluggish warfare of cultural attrition than it is the result of massacres.
 The reason is a gift, but it’s far structural.
-Responsibility isn’t always simplest singular, now not the paintings of a few terrible apples, however collective.
+Responsibility isn’t always the simplest, singular, not the fault of a few bad apples; however, collective.
 Paradoxically, then, the task isn’t most effective to denounce a genocide but to denounce the constraints of the worldwide regulation on genocide.
 It is to impeach the authority to define “genocide” and foreground sufferers’ enjoyment in defining it.
 It is to insist that colonial genocide is genocide too.
 It is to apprehend what passed off in Canada over several centuries for what it’s miles, despite the law’s fine efforts to conquer across the bush.

 Previous Post